ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```

-Don't worry about the walk-away car lock, when you walk away the car will automatically lock, although I believe in the newer VCSEC version you send the RKE action `RKE_ACTION_AUTO_SECURE_VEHICLE`, in case you want the car to lock automatically (and auto-close the windows if that option is enabled as simply locking doesn't close them, so this would be prefered)
+Don't worry about the walk-away car lock, when you walk away the car will automatically lock based off the connection strength, although I believe in the newer VCSEC version you can send the RKE action `RKE_ACTION_AUTO_SECURE_VEHICLE`, in case you want the car to lock automatically (and auto-close the windows if that option is enabled as simply locking doesn't close them, so this would be prefered)
 :::

 <details>